Tetrathiafulvalene: Redox properties

 Each dithiolylidene ring in TTF has 7π electrons: 2 for each sulfur atom, 1 for each sp^{2} carbon atom.
 Thus, oxidation converts each ring to an aromatic 6π-electron configuration, consequently leaving the central double bond essentially a single bond, as all π-electrons occupy ring orbitals.

 History

 Edge-on view of portion of crystal structure of hexamethyleneTTF/TCNQ charge transfer salt, highlighting the segregated stacking.

 The salt [TTF^{+}]Cl^{−} was reported to be a semiconductor in 1972.
 Subsequently, the charge-transfer salt [TTF]TCNQ was shown to be a narrow band gap semiconductor.
 X-ray diffraction studies of [TTF][TCNQ] revealed stacks of partially oxidized TTF molecules adjacent to anionic stacks of TCNQ molecules.
 This "segregated stack" motif was unexpected and is responsible for the distinctive electrical properties, i.e. high and anisotropic electrical conductivity.
 Since these early discoveries, numerous analogues of TTF have been prepared.
-Well studied analogues include tetramethyltetrathiafulvalene (Me_{4}TTF), tetramethylselenafulvalenes (TMTSFs), and bis(ethylenedithio)tetrathiafulvalene (BEDT-TTF, CAS [66946-48-3]).
+Well studied analogues include tetramethyltetrathiafulvalene (TMTTF), tetramethyltetraselenafulvalene (TMTSF), and bis(ethylenedithio)tetrathiafulvalene (BEDT-TTF, CAS [66946-48-3]).
 Several tetramethyltetrathiafulvalene salts (called Fabre salts) are of some relevance as organic superconductors.